 ... consistent with the protection of rare, threatened, or endangered species listed by or proposed for listing by the state or Federal government.
 In accordance with the ESA of 1973 and NPS policies, the NPS will work with the USFWS, the Massachusetts Natural Heritage Program, towns, and groups such as the Native Plant Conservation Program to protect and manage such species.
 Where information is available, work will be undertaken to restore native species lost because of human intervention.
-State authorities will be regularly contacted to update inventory lists and to consult on all activities that may affect state-listed species.
+State authorities will be regularly contacted to update inventory lists and to consult on all activities that may affect state-listed species...As needed, special management plans will be prepared for listed and proposed species.
 These plans will include assessments of existing and proposed management actions as they might affect a species.
 Species listed by the state and Federal government will be protected at a similar level throughout the seashore, regardless of management zones.
 To protect or manage listed threatened or endangered species, human access will be maintained to the extent possible for an area and will be consistent with the management needs of that species.